-If you will need special accommodations during the test make arrangements with the training center as soon as you receive your aptitude test date.
+If you will need special accommodations during the test, make arrangements with the training center as soon as you receive your aptitude test date.

 The NJATC offers a Tech Math class through the University of Tennessee.
 This online math class is self-paced and begins with whole numbers and works through Boolean Algebra fundamentals.

-This class offers three main benefits:
+This class offers three major benefits:

-The class is good preparation for the aptitude test
+- The class is good preparation for the aptitude test

-A strong math foundation is an important key to success in the apprenticeship
+- A strong math foundation is an important key to success in the apprenticeship

-Your interview score determines your rank on the ranked list of eligible candidates.
-Your score is valid for 2 years and you cannot reapply within that 2-year time period.
+Your interview score determines your placement on the ranked list of eligible candidates.
+Your score is good for two years and you cannot reapply within that two-year period.

 The committee shall consider a request for a re-interview from the Ranked Pool upon the following terms: